 The reweighting project completed by the Office for National Statistics has resulted in the following revisions to the GLMS:

 - The results from 2020 - 2022 have been calculated using the new 2022 LFS weights.

 - The results from July-September 2011 up to 2019 have been calculated using the 2018 LFS weights.

 - The results for the years 2006 up to and including April-June 2011 have been calculated using the 2014 LFS weights.

-GLMS only provides simple outcome measures based on survey data and do not control for the differences in characteristics between graduates, postgraduates, and non-graduates.
-This means that the outcomes reported may not be wholly attributable to the fact that an individual holds a particular qualification, but instead could reflect other factors, such as their wider skills, experience, or natural ability.
-That is, other factors such as regional variations, parental background, gender, innate ability or ethnicity may also have an impact on employment and earnings outcomes that we do not measure in this analysis.
+GLMS only provides simple outcome measures based on survey data and does not control for the differences in characteristics between graduates, postgraduates, and non-graduates.
+This means that the outcomes reported may not be wholly attributable to the fact that an individual holds a particular qualification, but instead could reflect other factors, such as regional variations, parental background, gender, innate ability, previous skills and experience or ethnicity.

 The R code used to produce the data for the publication is available for access via GitHub.